LN-Zap/SwiftBTC/fastlane/README.md

 fastlane travis
 ```

-### prepare_framework_release
+### release_framework
 ```
-fastlane prepare_framework_release
+fastlane release_framework
 ```
-Prepares the framework for release
+Releases the framework

-This lane should be run from your local machine, and will push a tag to the remote when finished.
+This lane should be run from your local machine.

  * Verifies the git branch is clean